abrown06-svg/INST326-GroupProject/README.md

 ## Ahmad Brown

-functions:
+components:
-- `word_generator`
+- `word_generator` function
+- `WordGame Class`
+- `main program`

 what it does:
 - generates scrambled letters based on difficulty
+- makes sure the round has playable word combinations
 - filters words by length and difficulty
 - uses the NLTK word library
+- manages overall game state including player input and scores
+- handles command line input for difficulty selection

 claimed techniques:
-- randomization
-- iteration
-- conditional branching
-- external library usage
+- comprehensions or generator expressions
+- the ArgumentParser class from the argparse module

 ---